caproto/caproto/doc/source/index.rst

 ready-to-use client and server implementations exploring different API choices and networking libraries.
-They are organized into packages by how they handle network calls: :mod:`caproto.threading`, :mod:`caproto.asyncio`, :mod:`caproto.asyncio`, and :mod:`caproto.sync`.
+They are organized into packages by how they handle network calls: :mod:`caproto.threading`, :mod:`caproto.asyncio`, :mod:`caproto.curio`, and :mod:`caproto.sync`.
 Some of these may grow into robust packages; some may be abandoned as learning exercises.
 Their primary function is this time is testing and benchmarking the core protocol code.